Microsoft-Web/WebCampTrainingKit/Presentation/02-ASPNET-and-VS-Web-Tooling/TagHelpers/README.md

 This demo introduces Tag Helpers and how they can be used as an alternative to HTML Helpers.
 Additionally, it shows how to create custom Tag Helpers.

-Tag Helpers are a new feature introduced in ASP.NET 5.
+Tag Helpers are a new feature introduced in ASP.NET Core 1.0.
 They combine the power of the Razor view engine and the expressiveness of HTML by allowing you to write HTML tags in your views rather than inline C# - all this with IntelliSense support.

 <a id="goals" />
 ### Goals ###